thomaspeugeot/phyllotaxymusic/README.md

 ## what is it ?

-Phykotaxy music is a web application for generating a music theme.
+You use phylotaxy music, a web application, for generating a music theme.
 A music theme is a small suite of music notes.
 Think of it as something you can whistle.

+You edit your musical theme by turning knobs in the application. you can hear the result in the application by way of a simple websudio synthesizer.
-If you want to compose something more elaborate from the theme, you can export it to a musicxlm file.
-You can then import it in a score editing software like musescore.
+If you want to compose something more elaborate, you can export it to a musicxlm file and import it in a score editing software like musescore.